The Expulsion of the Déisi: Dyfed

 Section 11 of A describes Eochaid son of Artchorp traveling oversea with his descendants and settling in Demed (Demetia, later known as Dyfed in Wales).
 From Eochaid and his descendants springs the line of kings of Dyfed, whose descent is given down to "Tualodor mac Rígin" (Tudor map Regin).
 This genealogy has much correspondence with pedigrees in Welsh sources, namely the Harleian genealogies and the later genealogies from Jesus College MS 20.
 The Harleian records show the same names from Tudor back to the figure Triphun (Triffyn Farfog), given in Expulsion as Eochaid's great-grandson.
 However, Harleian gives an entirely different pedigree for Triphun himself, tracing his descent back to the Roman Emperor Constantine I. This could be an attempt by later genealogists to give a more illustrious pedigree to Dyfed's kingly line, or possibly to obscure its Irish origins.
-However, it could be that Harleian preserves the older and more accurate version, and that the Expulsion version is a later textual corruption.

-Regardless, there is indeed evidence of early Irish presence in Dyfed and elsewhere in Britain.
+There is indeed physical evidence of early Irish presence in Dyfed and elsewhere in Britain.
 Ogham inscriptions in an early form of Irish have been found in Pembrokeshire and Carmarthenshire.
 Additionally, later literary sources from both sides of the Irish Sea discuss the presence of southern Irish peoples in Britain.
 The 9th-century Historia Brittonum, for instance, refers to the Uí Liatháin being active in North Wales until they were pushed out by Cunedda and his sons (fl. mid-5th century).
 Cormac's Glossary also mentions the oversea exploits of the Uí Liatháin, but locates their fortress in Cornwall rather than Dyfed.
 However, only The Expulsion of the Déisi attests a specifically Déisi presence.
 Eoin MacNeill, who treats the literary accounts as largely historical, suggests that a Déisi settlement in Dyfed could have existed as a subordinate unit to a larger Uí Liatháin-led colony until the latter was expelled under Cunedda.